robinbb/blog/src/hugo/content/blog/code-is-not-an-asset.md

 Who is to say whether a given line of code is part of a debt?
 Who is to say whether a given programming language expression is debt-free?
 A given code fragment is part of a debt depending on whether it impedes some further improvement to the code, right?
-It is the opinion of the developer.
+This is the opinion of the developer.

 Or, does it depend merely on the context in which the code operates?
 Code that was debt-free (and bug-free) when the software operated in one context becomes